-- (1) These percentages are calculated as of May 1, 2001, the first Regular Distribution Date after all Aircraft are scheduled to have been delivered.
-In making such calculations, we have assumed that all Aircraft are delivered prior to such date, that the maximum principal amount of Equipment Notes is issued and that the aggregate appraised Aircraft value is \$1,236,970,523 as of such date.
+- (1) These percentages are calculated assuming that the first 23 aircraft scheduled for delivery among the 32 aircraft from which Continental may choose are financed hereunder and are determined as of October 2, 2001, the first Regular Distribution Date after such aircraft are scheduled to have been delivered.
+In making such calculations, we have assumed that all such aircraft are delivered prior to such date, that the maximum principal amount of Equipment Notes is issued and that the aggregate appraised value of such aircraft is \$1,300,633,333 as of such date.
 The appraised value is only an estimate and reflects certain assumptions.
-See "Description of the Aircraft and the Appraisals -- The Appraisals". - (2) See "-- Loan to Aircraft Value Ratios" in this Prospectus Supplement Summary.
+See "Description of the Aircraft and the Appraisals -- The Appraisals". - (2) See "-- Loan to Aircraft Value Ratios".